LEARNAcademy/syllabus/react/create-react-app.md

 ### Adding the Footer Component

 Next we will add a footer component.
-We create the Footer component in the `components` folder.
+We create the Footer component in the `components` directory.

 **src/components/Footer.js**